Belvidere Day Use Site & Interpretive Walk

 Belvidere Day Use Site & Interpretive Walk is located in the Leschenault Peninsula Conservation Park.

-The day-use site, which overlooks the Leschenault Estuary, also includes a BBQ with picnic facilities and toilets.
+The day-use site overlooks the Leschenault Estuary and includes a BBQ with interpretive shelter, picnic facilities and toilets.

 Trailhead Location